christie-b/fractol/README.md

 ** HOW TO USE THE PROGRAM**
 `./fractol fractal_set [param 1] [param 2]`
 fractal sets are `julia`, `mandelbrot` and `burning`
 Parameters are only for the Julia set (Cx and Cy).
+You can exit the program using the `ESC key` or clicking on the red arrow.

 Bonuses implemented:
 - Additional fractal (Burning Ship)